geekbass/aimstack/README.md

 # Aimstack for ML Experiment Tracking
 This repo is used as a method of testing and documenting [Aimstack](https://aimstack.io/) usage.
 A custom bash script is provided to use locally in [KinD](https://kind.sigs.k8s.io/) (Kubernetes-in-Docker) Cluster.
-Here we deploy both the Aimstack UI and the Remote Tracking capabilities on KinD.
+Here we deploy both the Aimstack UI and the Remote Tracking capabilities on KinD. *The following has only tested on a Mac.*

-*NOTE:* The following has only tested on a Mac.
+*NOTE:* We will be using Remote Tracking method when writing to Aim.

 ### Prereqs
  - [KinD](https://kind.sigs.k8s.io/)